hapax/hapax.github.io/assets/extreme.md

 outliers!
-If there is some small probability $p$ of being outside $3\sigma$, then with $n \approx 1/p$ observations, I would expect to get such an outlier!
+If there is some small probability $p$ of being outside $3\sigma$, then with $n \approx 1/p$ observations, I would expect to get such an outlier.

 My goal is to give a quick outline of some old ideas that were new to me and that I found useful or cool.